srimply/blog/_posts/2015-12-22-Second Year, First Semester in Review.md

 This is a module about entrepreneurship and is worth 2 MCs.
 The grading is also in the form of Completed Satisfactorily (CS) or Completed Unsatisfactorily (CU) which means that the grade obtained will not affect the current CAP you have.

 Personally, I found this module to be very engaging and entertaining.
-It provided me with what I wanted to learn about entrepreneruship.
+It provided me with what I wanted to learn about entrepreneurship.
 Each week, there were invited guest speakers who share their experience on entrepreneurship.
 A typical outline of the module looks like this:

-Week 1: Introduction to module and some basic information Week 2: Guest speakers from PropertyGuru and Reebonz with Q&A Week 3: Guest speakers from upcoming startups: Klinify, Lomotif and InvestingNote with Q&A Week 4: Guest speakers from Red Dot Ventures and Golden Gate Venture with Q&A
+- Week 1: Introduction to module and some basic information
+- Week 2: Guest speakers from PropertyGuru and Reebonz with Q&A
+- Week 3: Guest speakers from upcoming startups: Klinify, Lomotif and InvestingNote with Q&A
+- Week 4: Guest speakers from Red Dot Ventures and Golden Gate Venture with Q&A

 Each week, there will be a short assignment which requires some reflection on various aspects of entrepreneurship as well as the guest speakers and the companies.